by Tracy Johnson

 Also, be sure to leave a blank space for autographing (and personalizing the autograph).
 The lower left-hand corner is the best place for this.

-On the cards: Include your station (with dial position), phone number, email address, website (your own show site if you have one) and times you’re on the air.
-If you can afford a two-sided business card, put your photo on one side.
+On the cards: Include the station (with dial position), phone number, email address, website (your own show site if you have one), and times you’re on the air.
+If the budget can afford a two-sided card, put a photo on one side.

-Your company probably won’t buy these things for you because it was cut out of the budget years ago.
-Don’t get angry about it.
-If it’s worthwhile (and it is), builds your career (and it does) and is truly a good idea, stop waiting and hoping.
+Most companies probably won’t buy these 3 promotion tools because they were slashed from the budget.
+Don’t get angry or frustrated.
+If it’s worthwhile (and it is) and builds your career (and it does), stop waiting and hoping.